bocoup/web-platform-contribution-guide/src/governance.rst

 ^^^^^^^

 Khronos is the name of the standards body that specifies WebGL, the low level graphics card programming interface of the web.
-This API can be used with the HTML canvas element, defined by the WHATWG.
+This :term:`API` can be used with the HTML canvas element, defined by the WHATWG.

 IANA
 ^^^^